 Martin Seligman is very open about the true power dynamics that govern academia.

 You might be disappointed at how science truly advances behind the curtains (see criticism above).

 But you will certainly be more knowledgeable -and empowered- because of it.

 “Learned Optimism”… What a monument to personal empowerment.

 Learning self-help from actual scientists is far better than learning it from self-help gurus.

 And I must say this in spite I don’t personally like the author, at least as he comes across from his own writing.

 Note: Avoid the audiobook!

 The audiobook is only a very shortened version and most of the narration goes to read out loud the exercises.

-This summary you’re reading here is deeper than the audiobook, so if you want more, go for the ebook or paper book.
+This summary you’re reading here goes deeper than the whole audiobook, so if you want more, go for the ebook or paper book.